 The best thing you can do to help your case is be prepared.
 When you talk with an attorney, have calendars, notes, text messages and voice mails.
 Bring all the proof you have that your child is struggling in school, that the other parent is interfering with your relationship with the child, that the child has been placed in an unsafe environment, etc. Document everything and do your homework, and you will set yourself up for success.

-If you want to know whether you should seek a change of custody, contact The Parker Firm, PLLC today to set up a free consultation.
+If you want to know whether you should seek a change of custody, contact Mary Frances Parker today to set up a free consultation.